theaudaxproject/vps/README.md

 <img src="docs/images/masternode_vps/status.png" alt="checking syncing status" class="inline"/>

 Once your masternode has synced up to the latest block, go to next step.
-The syncing process may take 15-30 minutes or more as the BOLD blockchain grows.
+The syncing process may take 15-30 minutes or more as the AUDAX blockchain grows.
 You can keep checking progress with the command above, by pressing the up arrow and Enter to repeat it.

 ## Start Masternode

-Go to the debug console of your BOLD wallet **[Tools->Debug Console]** and enter the following command, replacing **mn-alias** with the name of the masternode in the Alias column of the Masternodes tab:
+Go to the debug console of your AUDAX wallet **[Tools->Debug Console]** and enter the following command, replacing **mn-alias** with the name of the masternode in the Alias column of the Masternodes tab:

 ```
 startmasternode alias false mn-alias